AAYUSH-GUPTA-coder/Crypto-dev-NFT/README.md

 NFT Collection as its name suggested is Collection of 20 unique NFTs.
 The main difference is that I have created Whitelist contract earlier and using interface
 Whitelist Contract and NFT Collection interact with each other.
 Whitelisted Addresses will have the option of Pre-minting.
-A special Presale feature only opened for them.
+A special Presale feature only opened for them

 During PreMint Phase
 ![1](https://user-images.githubusercontent.com/60979345/188275778-cff516b1-7881-4e57-aaad-135795c6c5a9.png)